payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 ## Describe Cloud Concepts

 ### Describe Cloud Computing
-- <b>Cloud Computing:</b> The delivery of computing services over the internet (which is otherwise known as the cloud).These services include servers, storage, databases, networking, software, analytics, and intelligence.
+- <b>Cloud Computing:</b> The delivery of computing services over the internet (which is otherwise known as the cloud).
+These services include servers, storage, databases, networking, software, analytics, and intelligence.
 Cloud computing offers faster innovation, flexible resources, and economies of scale.
 - <b>Shared Responsibility Model:</b>
 - Cloud Models (Public, Private, Hybrid)
   - <b>Public Cloud:</b> services are offered over the public internet and available to anyone who wants to purchase them.
 Cloud resources, such as servers and storage, are owned and operated by a third-party cloud service provider, and delivered over the internet.